bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

       - ETL process: data lineage, cleaning rules
       - ELT process
         - `dbt` <sup>18</sup>
+        There are essentially two parts in dbt: compiler and runner.
         > dbt's only function is to take code, compile it to SQL, and then run against your database
         - `model`: a data transformation, expressed in a single `SELECT` statement
         - dbt code is a combination of SQL and `Jinja`